BumbrT/obsidian-reading-comments/README.md

 Open command panel and type `Reading comments` ，then press `Enter` .

 ## Features
-- Tag comments hierarchically: Parent/Child/Etc tags supported and grouped by parent in the panel.
+- Tag comments hierarchically: Parent/Child/Etc tags supported and grouped by parent in the panel
 - Search in comments
 - Navigate to particular comment by click
 - Remove selected comment by hotkey
 - Toggle selected comment to block/inline by hotkey
 - Hide comment until commented text body is hovered
 - Pick comment color from settings
-- Dark and light theme support (app restart required)
+- Dark and light theme support

 ## Showcase
 ### Buy me a coffee